London art bonanza looks to past to bolster future

 Artists are also embracing Frieze's shift to the past.

-The fair has organised a series of conversations bringing together leading contemporary artists with major curators.
+The fair has organized a series of conversations bringing together leading contemporary artists with major curators.

 On Thursday, London-born contemporary painter Cecily Brown talks with National Gallery director Nicholas Penny who is more used to talking about Raphael than Richter.